rodm/gradle-teamcity-plugin/README.md

 provides only the tasks to package the server side plugin archive if a plugin descriptor is defined.

 The server plugin can be combined with the agent plugin but not with the Java Plugin.

+### TeamCity Server Plugin Configuration

+The following properties can be defined in the `server` configuration block.

+* `downloadsDir` : The directory the TeamCity installers are downlowded to.
+Defaults to `downloads`
+* `baseDownloadUrl` : The base URL used to download the TeamCity installer.
+Defaults to `http://download.jetbrains.com/teamcity`.
+* `baseHomeDir` : The base directory for a TeamCity install.
+Defaults to `servers`.
+* `baseDataDir` : The base directory for a TeamCity Data directory.
+Defaults to `data`.

+An `environments` configuration block allows multiple TeamCity environments to be defined, each environment supports the following properties

+* `version` : The TeamCity version, the version of TeamCity to download and install locally.
+Defaults to '9.0'.
+* `downloadUrl` : The URL used to download the TeamCity installer.
+Defaults to `${baseDownloadUrl/TeamCity-${version}.tar.gz`.
+* `homeDir` : The path to a TeamCity install.
+Defaults to `${baseHomeDir}/TeamCity-{version}`
+* `dataDir` : The path to the TeamCity Data directory.
+Defaults to `${baseDataDir/${version}`, version exludes the bug fix digit.
+* `javaHome` : The path to the version of Java used to run the server and build agent.
+Defaults to the Java used to run Gradle.
+* `serverOptions` : Options passed to the TeamCity server via the `TEAMCITY_SERVER_OPTS` environment variable.
+Default '-Dteamcity.development.mode=true -Dteamcity.development.shadowCopyClasses=true' these plguin development settings are described on the [Development Environment](https://confluence.jetbrains.com/display/TCD9/Development+Environment) page.

 ### TeamCity Server Plugin Tasks